tdurtschi/tdurtschi-web/posts/05-quickstart-mysql-docker.md

 previewLength: 204
 ---

 Creating a local MySQL database for development purposes is simple, but getting the configuration right can be a hassle.
 This example initializes a MariaDB container and a user with specified password.
-The first time the container runs, it will also run any `.sql` files in the `./MySQL/init` directory.
-This can be used to creat an initial schema, add test data, etc.

 To get started, save the following file in your current directory as `docker-compose.yml`.

-**Note:** Initialization scripts are run in alphabetical order.
-I like to add numerical prefixes and descriptions for easier readability, i.e. `01_create_table.sql`, `02_add_some_data.sql`.
+The docker image will be downloaded (this may take a few minutes) and then the container will run locally.

 ```yml
 # This file contains the configuration needed to run a local MariaDB